 Another nice geothermal pool to check out is the Sky Lagoon in Reykjavik.
 This warm pool boasts amazing ocean views and is a great alternative to the Blue Lagoon (and a wonderful way to end your trip).

 READ ALSO: One Day in Reykjavik: Detailed Itinerary

 One area where you could easily add a day or two extra is Iceland’s South Coast, from where you can also take a day tour to Landmannalaugar in the Icelandic Highlands.
 I really recommend adding a day between day 3 and day 4 in this itinerary and doing the South Coast over two days if you can squeeze it in.
 You’ll have more time to explore all the places mentioned in this guide, instead of just passing by.
 In that case, stay in Vik on day 3.

 You could also spend more time in the north or northwest, visit the Westfjords, etc.

 Many standard Ring Road itineraries also include a day in West Iceland, an area a bit in between Snaefellsnes Peninsula and Reykjavik.
 With just 10 days in Iceland and doing the entire Ring Road, we recommend Trollaskagi Peninsula (see day 7) instead of this area, but if you have a day extra, you could definitely add it here.

 In this area, you can also take a tour of a man-made ice cave at Langjökull glacier, and the largest lava cave in Iceland, Víðgelmir.
-The complete tour of both these places is usually available as a day trip from Reykjavik, but you can also just visit the Vidgelmir lava cave or the Langjokull glacier separately.
+You can visit the Vidgelmir lava cave or the Langjokull glacier separately.